msk-mind/datasheets-for-datasets/impact-slide/README.md

 ### Main Table
 The final table that should be used in this process is documented [here](https://github.com/msk-mind/datasheets-for-datasets/blob/impact-exploration/impact-slide/impact-slide/impact_slide.md).

+The tables are located in dremio, [here](https://tlvidreamcord1:9047/space/pathology-data-mining/folder/impact_slide).

 ### Source Tables
-All of the auxilary and source tables used to put together the final table are documented here:
+All of the auxilary and source tables used to put together the final table are documented.

 - [Original HoBBIT data source](https://github.com/msk-mind/datasheets-for-datasets/blob/impact-exploration/impact-slide/hobbit/hobbit-casebreakdown.md)
 - [HoBBIT casebreakdown after data cleaning operations](https://github.com/msk-mind/datasheets-for-datasets/blob/impact-exploration/impact-slide/hobbit/hobbit-casebreakdown-cleaned.md)